samizzo/tinycom/README.md

 The basics are:

 * link with `nodefaultlibs`
 * define a custom system that orders the sections appropriately (TEXT followed by DATA)
 * write custom startup code that starts at offset 100h, and tell the linker to use it

+Note that this example does not zero bss or set up any sort of stack or heap.